oyaron/NGSF/readme.md

 # Welcome to Superfit in Python! :dizzy: :bomb: :boom:

-Superfit in python (pySF) is a software for the spectral classification of Supernovae of all major types
+Superfit in python is a software for the spectral classification of Supernovae of all major types accompanied by a host galaxy

 ## Requierments